mattimustang/optus-sagemcom-fast-3864-hacks/README.md

 # Putting the device into bridge mode

-Follow the instructions in brigesagemcom3864.pdf.
-Original credit to [Ray Haverfield](https://sites.google.com/site/lapastenague)
+Follow the instructions in the PDF to [put Optus F@st 3864 modem into bridge mode](brigesagemcom3864.pdf).
+Original credit to [Ray Haverfield](https://sites.google.com/site/lapastenague).

+Note:
+- Use the instructions above to obtain your admin password rather than those in the PDF.
+- The configuration instructions are for ADSL2 connections, not NBN VDSL connetions, and will need to be updated when I get NBN in about a month.
+I suspect the difference will be instead of removing interface `ppp2.
+Internet-ADSL` you will need to remove the interface `ppp1.1 Internet-NBN`.

 # Coming Soon...